Macbucheron1/0xECE-WebSite/README.md

 # 0xECE Web Tech Project

 This is the repository for the Web tech course at ECE Paris.
 It contains both the frontend (Client) and the backend (Api) of the project.
-The project allows users to interact with articles, view comments, and more.
+The project allows users to interact with articles, view comments, and more

 ## To contribute